kyma-project/istio/docs/contributor/02-20-performance-test-overview-and-results.md

-## Performance Tests for Istio Module
+## Performance Tests for the Istio Module

-These tests evaluate workloads with and without the Istio sidecar, using a virtual service.
+These tests evaluate workloads with and without the Istio sidecar, using a VirtualService.
 They are executed daily as part of the main workflow, and the results are available in the `summary-no-sidecar` and `summary-sidecar` reports.

 Performance testing is conducted with the `k6` load testing tool, which simulates traffic to a service exposed via Istio.
-The tests measure the performance of HTTP GET and POST requests to a sample service configured to respond with headers and echo the request body.
+The tests measure the performance of HTTP `GET` and `POST` requests to a sample service configured to respond with headers and echo the request body.
 Tests are performed on a service running in the Kyma cluster, both with and without Istio sidecar injection.
 This setup enables a direct comparison of performance metrics between the two configurations.

-The `k6` tool is configured to run with 500 virtual users making constant requests for 1 minute.
+The `k6` tool is configured to run with 500 virtual users, making constant requests for 1 minute.
 Tests are conducted on a Gardener AWS cluster, and the results are stored in HTML format.
 You can run the tests using the `make test-performance` command, which deploys the necessary resources and executes the tests.

 The HTTPBin service is deployed as a simple HTTP request and response service for testing HTTP clients.
-It is exposed via an Istio Virtual Service, which routes traffic to HTTPBin based on the request path.
+It is exposed via an Istio VirtualService, which routes traffic to HTTPBin based on the request path.

 The performance tests evaluate the following metrics:
 - **http_req_failed**: The rate of failed HTTP requests, with a threshold of less than 1% failures.